-This publication (and any material sourced from it) should be attributed as: Australian Department of Agriculture, Water and the Environment 2020, Importation of cooked duck meat from Thailand - draft report v2, Department of Agriculture, Water and the Environment, Canberra.
+This publication (and any material sourced from it) should be attributed as: Australian Department of Agriculture, Water and the Environment 2020, Importation of cooked duck meat from Thailand - final report, Department of Agriculture, Water and the Environment, Canberra.
 CC BY 4.0.